Kotlin/kotlin-spec/docs/src/md/kotlin.core/packages.md

 > Note: an example of this would be `java.lang` package implicitly imported on the JVM platform

-Importing certain entities may be disallowed by their [visibility modifiers][Visibility].
+Importing certain entities may be disallowed by their [visibility modifiers][Declaration visibility].

 TODO(Clarify all this)